-Based upon the planned service expansions and enhancements, SJJPA has developed a "10-Year Capital Improvement Program", estimated at \$1.5 billion.
-The program includes SJJPA's overall vision for the implementation of the 8th and 9th Daily Round-Trips, and ultimately hourly service between Sacramento and Fresno within the next 10-15 years, while optimizing service to the Bay Area and Southern San Joaquin Valley.
+Based upon the planned service expansions and enhancements, SJJPA has developed a "10-Year Capital Improvement Program".
+The program includes SJJPA's overall vision for the implementation of the 8th and 9th Daily Round-Trips, and running eight round-trips between Sacramento and Merced within the next 10 years, while also increasing service to the Bay Area and providing critical connectivity to the HSR EOS.

-SJJPA is currently implementing its Short-Term Capital Improvement Program, which has a five-year horizon.
-This program focuses on the 8th and 9th Daily Round-Trips, several other station projects, and corridor and other projects to improve the San Joaquins Service.
+SJJPA is currently implementing its Short-Term Capital Improvement Program (0-5 years), which has a five-year horizon.
+This program focuses on the improvements needed for the 8th and 9th Daily Round-Trips, several other station projects, and corridor and other projects to improve the San Joaquins Service.
 In January 2018, SJJPA submitted a Transit and Intercity Capital Program (TIRCP) grant application (jointly with the San Joaquin Regional Rail Commission) to fund a program of capital improvements associated with the implementation of the 8th and 9th Daily Round-Trips.
 On April 26, 2018, CalSTA announced that the SJJPA/SJRRC "Valley Rail" Application was awarded \$500.5 million to expand San Joaquins and ACE services.
 As part of this service, the Sacramento Subdivision will be upgraded between Sacramento and Stockton to allow for passenger rail service with up to six new stations along the corridor.
 Additionally, a new layover facility will be constructed in Natomas (in Sacramento) and the Stockton Regional Maintenance Facility will be expanded to accommodate San Joaquins trainsets.
 Two additional trainsets are expected to be procured by the state for the expanded service.
 Other projects include additional parking, a new station in Oakley, and a relocated Madera Station (see Table ES-1).
 In 2020, in partnership with SJJPA, SJRRC and Caltrans pursued and secured \$120 million in additional state and federal funding to complete the Stockton Diamond Grade Separation Project.
+On January 31, 2023, CalSTA announced that the Valley Rail Program had been awarded an additional \$142 million to fill funding gaps created by supply chain and inflationary pressures to complete construction while protecting and leveraging significant federal and local investments.

-SJJPA also has a Longer-Term Capital Improvement Program, which envisions improvements to achieve hourly service between Sacramento and Merced, the Merced Intermodal Track Connector (MITC) Project, as well as to consider extensions of service north of Sacramento and to the Oakland Coliseum/Airport.
-Hourly service will require additional capacity enhancement projects such as improvements at the Robert J. Cabral Station in downtown Stockton, the grade separation of the Stockton Diamond, a new maintenance facility, additional track work and/or capital access fees, and additional rolling stock.
-Potential future extensions of the San Joaquins being investigated include, rail service north of Sacramento along the UPRR rail line from Sacramento to Redding with potential stations initially in Yuba City/Marysville and Butte County in the mid-term horizon, and trains five miles past the Amtrak Oakland Station to serve the Amtrak Coliseum/Airport Station.
-Longer-term utilization of the Altamont Corridor to bring the San Joaquins to additional Bay Area markets is also being explored in the Altamont Corridor Vision Phase 1 project, which is a joint effort of SJRRC and the Tri-Valley - San Joaquin Valley Regional Rail Authority, the managing agency of the future Valley Link service.
+SJJPA also has a Longer-Term Capital Improvement Program (5-10 years), which envisions improvements to achieve eight round-trips between Sacramento and Merced, the Merced Intermodal Track Connector (MITC) Project, as well as to the extension of service north of Sacramento to Butte County (Chico), and additional intercity service to the Bay Area.
+Expanded service will require additional capacity enhancement projects such as double-tracking, improvements at the Robert J. Cabral Station in downtown Stockton, the grade separation of the Stockton Diamond, a new maintenance facility, additional track work and/or capital access fees, and additional rolling stock.
+Extensions of the San Joaquins being planned include, rail service north of Sacramento along the UPRR rail line from Sacramento to Chico with stations at Plumas Lake, Marysville/Yuba City, Gridley (to connect to Oroville) and Chico in the mid-term horizon, and utilization of the Altamont Corridor to bring intercity service to additional Bay Area markets is also being planned that would terminate at a new Union City/BART station.
+Beyond the ten-year horizon, SJJPA is considering the extension of service past the Amtrak Oakland Station to serve the Amtrak Coliseum/Airport Station, and working with Caltrans, CCJPA and the City of Sacramento to study a direct connection for Valley Rail service to Sacramento Valley Station (SVS).